B1 Preliminary: Scoring from February 2016

 The candidate’s overall score is averaged from the individual scores for each paper (Reading, Writing, Listening and Speaking).

 B1 Preliminary is targeted at CEFR Level B1, but also provides reliable assessment at the level above B1 (Level B2) and the level below (Level A2).
 The following scores are used to report results:

 The following scores are used to report results:

 Scores between 102 and 119 are also reported on the Statement of Results but candidates will not receive the Preliminary English Test certificate.

-Scoring pre-February 2016

-Pre-2016, the Statement of Results had the following information, reflecting the total combined score from all three papers: